Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 during the Azure Marketplace deployment to facilitate certificate-based authentication.</td>
 <td>"Users can register applications" setting in the "User settings"
-section of Entra ID in the Azure portal.<br />
+section of Microsoft Entra ID in the Azure portal.<br />
 <br />
 or,<br />
 <br />